-Commission staff members who work at the Long Island Sound Study are helping to implement a management plan for the estuary that includes research, monitoring, and public education and outreach.
+NEIWPCC staff members who work at LISS help implement a management plan for the Sound that includes research, monitoring, public education and outreach.

-The Long Island Sound estuary is 1,300 square miles in size with over 600 miles of coastline.
+Long Island Sound is 1,300 square miles in size with over 600 miles of coastline.
 The Sound watershed, or drainage basin, covers more than 16,000 square miles and extends as far north as Québec.
 More than 9 million people live within the greater watershed.
 It provides crucial habitat for over 1,200 species of invertebrates, 170 species of fish, and dozens of migratory birds.

 The Long Island Sound Study (LISS) is one of 28 National Estuary Programs funded by EPA under Section 320 of the Clean Water Act.
 Protecting and restoring the water quality of the Sound is an important goal for NEIWPCC.

 The LISS Management Committee is a partnership of stakeholders representing citizen and environmental groups, businesses and industries, academic institutions, and local, state, and federal governments working to implement the 2015 Comprehensive Conservation and Management Plan.

 NEIWPCC and its LISS program staff assist with implementing all four goals of the Plan:

 In 2006, Congress created the Long Island Sound Stewardship Initiative in order to recognize and protect areas around the Sound that hold ecological and recreational value.
 Learn about the 33 stewardship areas highlighted in the Stewardship Area Atlas.